Enjoy Travel to Japan!

 Mystery awaits at the end of the stairs!
 A complete guide to Konpira-san (Kotohira-gu)

-What is Konpira-san (Kotohira-gu)?
+What is Konpira-san (Kotohira-gū)?

-The Charm of Konpira-san
+Highlights of Konpira-san

-1. The Accomplishment of Climbing 1,368 Steps
+1. The sense of achievement from 1,368 stone steps

 • Summer: Lush greenery provides pleasant shade.

-How to Access
+How to access

 • About 40 minutes from Takamatsu City